26-Year-Old Defensive End – Pittsburgh Steelers

 Signed by the Steelers in July of 2015 to six-year deal worth $59.25 million.

-Heyward totaled seven tackles (all solo) including a sack in Pittsburgh’s 23-20 overtime loss to Baltimore on Thursday.
+Heyward had three tackles (one solo) including a sack in Pittsburgh’s loss to Seattle on Sunday.

 To instantly reveal our fantasy analysis of every player – including Cameron Heyward – simply subscribe now.